KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 14.5 The Pulse Within the Soul — Microcosmic Echoes of Becoming
+### 14.5 The Pulse Within the Soul — Microcosmic Reflections of Becoming

 The same **outfolding and infolding**
 described in the cosmological model